-Each year, children in England are injured on construction sites and we seek to abolish this by working in collaboration with schools, community groups, and our members to improve safety and awareness.
+Each year, children are injured on construction sites and we seek to abolish this by working in collaboration with schools, community groups, and our members to improve safety and awareness.

-The NFB’s multi-award winning child safety campaign has been running for 15 years.
+The NFB’s multi-award winning child safety campaign is now in its fifthteenth year.
 Children from across England and Wales in Key Stages 1 and 2 (5-11 year olds) are invited to design a poster to warn other children of the dangers associated with playing on construction sites.

 John Maddock, managing director of Lockwoods Construction (Liverpool) Ltd, said:

 “The stay safe campaign has gone from strength to strength and has become a flagship campaign that the NFB and its members can be proud of.
 One of the key messages is the importance of site safety.
 By educating the future craftsmen of our industry from a young age we may one day see these shocking accident statistics become obsolete.